Dogs have acute hearing. They can hear very faint sounds, noises at high frequencies, and can detect even very slight changes in the tones of sounds.

 Certain medications can also cause deafness in dogs.
-For example, some antibiotics such as Gentamicin, Neomycin, Streptomycin, and Kanamycin can cause nerve damage resulting in hearing loss.
+For example, some antibiotics (e.g. Gentamicin, Neomycin, Streptomycin, Kanamycin) can cause nerve damage resulting in hearing loss.

-Most dogs with acquired deafness do not lose their hearing totally, but instead can still hear certain sounds, especially high-pitched ones.
+Most dogs with acquired deafness do not lose their hearing totally.
+Instead, they can still hear certain sounds, especially high-pitched ones.

 Aging dogs gradually lose their hearing over time.
 Hearing loss usually begin at around ten years of age.